-In September 2014 the new build Kennet West Skills centre opened its doors to its first cohort of learners.
-Fifteen WCC young people will be attending the Kennet West Skills centre partnership between QEII/Westminster Kingsway College from September 2014.
-The provision has 18 learners enrolled (10 from WCC) and will increase to 30 places from 2015.
+From September 2014, the Kennet West Skills centre partnership between QEII/Westminster Kingsway College has eighteen learners enrolled (ten from WCC).
+The number of places will increase to thirty places from 2015.

 1.21 We will increase the number of mentors who work specifically with young people involved in crime to reduce their re-offending to 80%.